 A Roman story: Once Heracles were up against two strong giants, Albion and Bergion.
 Hercules was in a difficult position so he prayed to his father Zeus for help, and got protections.
 Thus, Heracles won the battle.
 The kneeling position of Heracles when he prayed to his father Zeus, gave the name Engonasin ("on his knees" or "the Kneeler") to the star constellation known as Heracles' constellation.

 Heracles is known for his hard labours, which ended in making him immortal.
-Further, taken up among the gods on Olympus, Heracles married Hebe, the goddess of eternal youth.
+After being taken up among the gods on Olympus, Heracles married Hebe, the goddess of eternal youth.